rlnd-ldwg/disp-lib/README.md

 ### Functions HD44780

 #### initLCD(void)
 This function initializes the display.
-You can choose the mode in the source-file (hd44780.S) by uncommenting the required assembler definitions:
+You can choose the mode in the source-file (hd44780.S) by commenting out the required assembler definitions:
 ```asm
 ;.set __4BIT__, true             ; if set the 4-bit interface of the display will be used
 ;.set __USE_4TO7__, true         ; if set the upper 4 bits (4-7) of the specified port will be used